raviten/azure-powershell/src/DataBoxEdge/DataBoxEdge/help/New-AzDataBoxEdgeBandwidthSchedule.md

 ```

 ## DESCRIPTION
-The **New-AzDataBoxEdgeDevice** cmdlet creates a Bandwidth Schedule for the Device.
+The **New-AzDataBoxEdgeDevice** cmdlet will create configurations that will help in managing the Bandwidth usage by the device.

 ## EXAMPLES